curityio/kafka-zero-trust/README.md

 ![Login](./doc/login.png)

+The client then simply calls the Orders API to create an order transaction and exits.\
+Meanwhile the Orders API raises a secure event consumed by the Payments API.

 ## Data and Identity Flow

 The client application sends an example order from the end user to the Orders API.\